Reviews You Can Rely On

 Wicking and Breathability

 Wicking and breathability are important to avoid the dreaded swamp foot.
 A sock that can thermoregulate well and move moisture away from your foot will inherently keep you happy and comfortable for long days on the trail.
 To test this metric, we ran, hiked, biked, and backpacked over distances ranging from one to 28 miles.
-We also took each sock through a wide range of temperatures and conditions.
+We also tested each sock in a wide range of temperatures and conditions.

 hiking socks - putting the darn tough quarter cushion to the test in hot, wet...